You can align an area manually to a 3D model.

-Aligning the sheet will position the way points and 360° images relative to the 3D model.
+Aligning the area will position the waypoints and 360° images relative to the 3D model.
 You can then visualize those 360° images side-by-side with the 3D model in split screen view.

 Set the Elevation